 Determination of priority criteria to formulize priority strategy was done by analyzing the data collected from each expert.
 The method used for this analysis is the Analytical Hierarchy Process (AHP), which is processed using Expert Choice Software.
 The first step taken in this analysis is the preparation of a hierarchy, which will become the basis for data analysis.
 Hierarchies are arranged to make it easier to understand a complex system so that solutions to the problem can be formulated.
-In this case, the preparation of a hierarchy related to disaster-resilient tourism development strategies aims to determine priority strategies along with priority programs for each strategy so that later, it is hoped that the results can become the basis for determining policies related to disaster-resilient tourism development in Majene Regency.
-The hierarchy developed based on the disaster-resilient tourism framework formulated by the World Bank (2020) and can be presented in the following figure.
+In this case, the preparation of a hierarchy related to disaster-resilient tourism development strategies aims to determine priority strategies along with priority programs for each strategy so that later, it is hoped that the results can become the basis for determining policies related to disaster-resilient tourism framework formulated by the World Bank (2020) and can be presented in the following figure.

-Fig. 2.
+Fig. 3.
 Hierarchy for disaster resilient tourism development strategies